Revealing Nature // Inspiring Solutions

 contributor, please review our submission guidelines for more information.

 stories with your audiences?
 We're proud to work with media partners to bring powerful storytelling about nature and sustainability to a global audience—and we'd love to hear from you.
 Contact us at email@example.com to learn how you can become our next media partner.

 , and more.

-Although it's still a new publication,bioGraphic
+Although it's still a relatively new publication,bioGraphic

 has already received several prestigious awards for its stories.
 Our "Lens of Time" video series won the 2018 Webby Award for Best Documentary Series and the 2017 Jackson Hole Wildlife Film Festival Award for Best Limited Series–Short.
 "Shoot to Save" won the Los Angeles Press Club's 2018 Southern California Journalism Award in the Environmental Reporting category.
 "Owl Wars" won the American Society of Journalists and Author's (ASJA) 2017 Writing Award in the Business/Technology/Science category.
 "Maggot Revolution" won the 2017 Food Sustainability Media Award.
-In addition, "Forgotten But Not Gone: The Pacific Fisher" was honored as a finalist by the G2 Green Earth Film Festival.
-And "Life on the Rocks" was honored as a finalist for the American Geophysical Union’s Walter Sullivan Award for Excellence in Science Journalism–Features.
+In addition, "Forgotten But Not Gone: The Pacific Fisher" was honored as a finalist by the G2 Green Earth Film Festival, and "Life on the Rocks" was honored as a finalist for the American Geophysical Union’s Walter Sullivan Award for Excellence in Science Journalism–Features.
 In 2018,bioGraphic

 won an EXCEL Award for best magazine in the Digital Media category from the Association of Media and Publishing.

 Lauren Gravitz, Contributing Editor